martinsolent/bdats_2/docs/portfolio/software_portfolio.md

 ### Grading Professional Discussion EPA Assessment (AE2)

-This is the second of two EPA assessment elements, and it has its own grading rubric (Appendix B).
+This is the second of two EPA assessment elements, and it has its own grading rubric - [Appendix B](#appendix-b).
 You’ll receive a grade of Distinction, Pass or Fail for each element, which will contribute to your overall result as shown in the column on the right.
 A numeric score will also be given for both assessments, and these will be used to calculate your overall degree average and classification in line with university guidelines.

 | **Project Report   with presentation, questions and answers** | **Professional   Discussion underpinned by a portfolio** | **Overall Grading** |
 | :------------------------------------------------------------ | :-------------------------------------------------------- | :------------------- |